Khalida2000/Khalida2000/README.md

 - 👋 Hi, I’m Khalida
-- 👀 I’m interested in digital marcketing
+- 👀 I’m interested in digital marketing
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...